Testosterone Support Ingredients

 What research shows

-• Vitamin D increased testosterone in deficient men
+- Vitamin D increases testosterone in deficient individuals

-• Zinc deficiency is linked to reduced testosterone
+- Zinc deficiency is directly linked to reduced testosterone

 Key takeaways